CiwPython/Ciw/docs/Features/server_schedules.rst

     'my_special_schedule_01':[[0, 2], [40, 3], [100, 1], [120, 2], [180, 4], [220, 0]]

-Here we are saying that there will be 2 servers scheduled between times 0 and 40, 3 between 40 and 100, etc. The final shift denotes 0 servers between times 220 and :code:`cycle_length`, and then the schedule cycles to the beginning.
+Here we are saying that there will be 2 servers scheduled between times 0 and 40, 3 between 40 and 100, etc. The final shift denotes 0 servers between times 220 and :code:`Cycle_length`, and then the schedule cycles to the beginning.
 This fully defines the cyclic work schedule.

 Note:

-- If more than one work schedule is defined, the same :code:`cycle_length` must be used for the entire system.
+- If more than one work schedule is defined, the same :code:`Cycle_length` must be used for the entire system.